mumichians/Frontend/README.md

 # Tunebot Web App
+The main repository for TuneBot - a generative AI for generating song lyrics

+# Project Structure

+# How to run frontend?
-use 'npm run start' to start frontend use 'npm run start-api' to start backend/api
+cd into /my-app and run 'npm run start' to start frontend If it fails, you probably need to install certain thing See the readme in /frontend for a guide

-requirements.txt was generated using 'pip3 freeze > requirements.txt  # Python3'
+# How to run backend
+cd into /backend and run 'python main.py'
+If it fails, you probably need to install certain thing See the readme in /backend for a guide